+- Sofosbuvir/velpatasvir

+- Elbasvir/grazoprevir

+- Glecaprevir/pibrentasvir treatment failures

 - Multiple DAA regimen failures, including:

 - Sofosbuvir/velpatasvir/voxilaprevir

-- o Sofosbuvir plus glecaprevir/pibrentasvir
+- $\circ~$ Sofosbuvir plus glecaprevir/pibrentasvir

 Sofosbuvir-Based and Elbasvir/Grazoprevir Treatment Failures

 In general, persons who have experienced treatment failure with a sofosbuvir-based regimen should be retreated with 12 weeks of sofosbuvir/velpatasvir/voxilaprevir.
 The main exception is persons with genotype 3 and cirrhosis, in whom addition of ribavirin to sofosbuvir/velpatasvir/voxilaprevir for 12 weeks is recommended.
 Sixteen weeks of glecaprevir/pibrentasvir is an alternative regimen.